bestdeals4u/best-deals-online/README.md

 👉 Powered by https://bestdeals4u.trade

-## Categories
+## Collectable Categories
-- Tech & gadgets
+- Baseball Cards
+- Funko Pops
-- Software deals
+- Lego
-- Online services
+- Pokemon Cards
-- Trending products
+- Video Games

 ## Notes
 We regularly update this list with new opportunities and high-value offers.